-We aim to address all complaints and concerns in accordance with the principles of natural justice and we work hard to make sure you feel safe and supported in raising a complaint or concern.
+We aim to address all complaints and concerns in accordance with the principles of natural justice.
+We also work hard to make sure you feel safe and supported in raising a complaint or concern.

 Our process is designed to make sure you are not academically disadvantaged as a result of making a complaint, while also protecting our staff from frivolous or malicious complaints.